Regolith Linux

 If you're an experienced programmer, I encourage you to checkout Regolith; or, if you're like me, take it slow and start by diving into WSL.
 Good luck and happy coding!

-I ended up writing a full tutorial about getting WSL2 installed with Regolith Linux.
+I ended up writing a full post about getting WSL2 installed with Regolith Linux.